-Salt and pepper hair color for grandmas is very on-trend and a great way to add some dimension to grey hair.
+Salt and pepper hair color for a grandma is very on-trend and a great way to add some dimension to grey hair.
 By adding ashy, darker lowlights create depth in grey hair and give fullness to finer hair textures.
 An edgy, shag style pixie cut with lots of layers will accentuate the salt and pepper color and help in adding texture and fullness to shorter haircuts.

 #13: Soft Blonde for Thinning Hair

 #14: Lovely Honey Blonde Hair

-Now that you’re in your 50s, it’s never too late to explore new hair colors!
-Try this lovely honey blonde hair, which works great with soft waves.
+Now that you’re in your 50s, it’s never too late to explore new hair color ideas!
+Try a lovely honey blonde hair, which works great with soft waves.

-The medium blonde hair color for over 50 older women will add brightness to your thick and shoulder-length mane.
+The medium blonde hair color for over 50 older women will add brightness to a thick, shoulder-length mane.
 To boost its glossiness, you can always apply oil to your strands.

 #15: Glossy Auburn Graduated Bob

-As a 50-year-old beauty with straight hair, you’ll love this auburn graduated bob.
-The tapered layers in the back will give volume to your neck-grazing cut.
+As a 50-year-old beauty with straight hair, you’ll love an auburn graduated bob.
+The tapered layers in the back will give volume to your neck-grazing, angled cut.
 For a glossier finish of the auburn hair color, apply a shine-inducing oil onto your strands.